-This draft determination relates to two rule change requests, one from AEMO and the other from private individual Dr Peter Sokolowski.
+This final determination relates to two rule change requests, one from AEMO and the other from private individual Dr Peter Sokolowski.

-Each of these rule change requests proposed the introduction of a mandatory requirement for all scheduled and semi-scheduled generators to automatically respond to small changes in frequency either side of 50Hz, albeit through different proposed changes to the National Electricity Rules (NER).
+Each of these rule change requests proposed to introduce a mandatory requirement for all scheduled and semi-scheduled generators to automatically respond to small changes in frequency either side of 50Hz, albeit through different proposed changes to the National Electricity Rules (NER).

-The proponents consider that this change to the NER will improve the operational security of the national electricity system and its resilience to system disturbances.
+The proponents considered that this change would improve the operational security of the national electricity system and its resilience to system disturbances.

 AEMO’s rule change request states that: